-In order to understand better the ideas of this opening, we will show and explain you a few model games that can serve you as a starting point if you decide to include it in your repertoire.
-However, be advised: the ideas behind it might look simple, but there is a lot of theory to be learned.
+In order to understand better the ideas of this opening, we will show and explain to you a few model games that can serve you as a starting point if you decide to include them in your repertoire.
+However, you should know this: the ideas behind it might look simple, but there is a lot of theory you should learn.

 The Grunfeld Opening usually starts after the moves 1.d4 – Nf6 2.c4 – g6 3.Nc3 – d5:

 Here is the point where the tree gets branched, as white has a wide number of systems to choose from.

 Let’s start with a game between two legends played in 1988: Korchnoi with the white pieces against Kasparov with black.
 Of course, the opening theory has developed a lot since then, but it is an instructive game to watch nevertheless, as it shows the typical ideas of the opening.

 White gets the powerful pawn center, while black attacks it from a distance and tries to occupy it with his pieces.
 It is interesting to watch how black harmoniously brings his pieces into play, while white seems to be out of ideas.

 We’re going to continue with two games of one of the specialists in this opening, Peter Svidler.
 He played the next game in 2005 against another specialist of this opening, but this time with white, Boris Gelfand.

 It is a rather sharp line where white sacrifices a pawn for activity.
 But here, black emerged on top after the complications:

 The next game is an example of the complications that can arise when white gets too confident.
 Anish Giri, with the white pieces, starts a premature attack on the kingside.
 But, after a few precise moves from black, it is white who needs to find the right moves to keep the equality.

 We hope that you have enjoyed the games presented above.
 And, that they will represent a good starting point for studying the Grunfeld in depth.